If you’re looking for a Chromebook word processor, you’ve come to the right place.

 If you’re offline, you can make edits with Google Docs, Sheets, and Slides.
 Simply turn on “Offline Sync” and you can continue making edits to your files.

-When you regain an Internet connection, your Chromebook will automatically sync everything you’ve done to your online storage, so it’s like nothing happened.
+When you regain an Internet connection, your laptop will automatically sync everything you’ve done to your online storage, so it’s like nothing happened.

 The trick is to turn “Offline Sync” on before you actually go offline.

 If you don’t, you’ll lose your WiFi connection and you won’t’ be able to make any changes to your Word, Sheets, or Slide files until you get a connection again.
 It’ll simply lock up.

 For example, if you’re typing out a document and you lose your WiFi connection.
 Google Docs will just lock up and prompt you with a message to turn on Offline Sync when you get a connection again.

 Then, after you get a connection, you’ll likely turn it on.

 However, the wait can be an issue depending on your situation.
 If you have to finish your assignment within a specific period, you could be risking it.